Page Refresh AI/Category Pages

 Category Audit

-Audit category pages for thin merchandising copy, missing buying guidance, FAQ gaps, weak facet coverage, and internal links that do not fully support ranking or discovery.
+Audit one public category page URL for thin category context, missing buying guidance, facet confusion, FAQ gaps, AI-readable answer gaps, and internal links that do not fully support discovery.

 Audit a category page free